BingHanLin/Learn-Morden-Cmake/README.md

-# Learn Modern CMake By Examples
+# Modern CMake By Examples

 A simple repository which contains some modern CMake configurations for different scenarios.
 All the examples can be build by run `Allmake` script in their own directory.